kristinemlarson/gnssrefl/docs/pages/docker_cl_instructions.md

 come back.
 I will pretend that what came back is `/usr/kristine/local` for my example

 If you want to use GNSS data that are stored in archives, you can stop reading and just run the relevant commands provided above.
-If you want to use your own GNSS data with the docker, follow these steps.
+If you want to use your own GNSS data with Docker, follow these steps.
 For convenience, here I will only cover RINEX 2.11 users.
 The [naming conventions for RINEX files](https://gnssrefl.readthedocs.io/en/latest/pages/file_structure.html) are the same whether you run gnssrefl using a regular python install or the Docker.